EC-Release/sdk/userguide.md

 •	Is a system that contains many smaller software systems (self-contained microservice)

-•	Has the ability to perform asynchronous operations.
+•	Has the ability to perform asynchronous operations

 ### Where Do You Find the EC Service?

 •	The Cloud Foundry Marketplace (CFM) offers a host of services on the Predix platform.
-When you log into the Predix environment and visit the Cloud Foundry marketplace, you will find several services listed out there and Enterprise Connect (EC) is one among them.
+When you log into the Predix environment and visit the Cloud Foundry marketplace, you will find several services listed there and Enterprise Connect (EC) is one of them.

 •	As of now, Enterprise Connect (EC) is being offered as a service as part of the Predix Cloud Foundry environment.
-However, there are future plans to make the EC run anywhere including Amazon Web Services (AWS).
+However, there are future plans to make the EC run anywhere, including Amazon Web Services (AWS).

 •	As Enterprise Connect (EC) is offered as a service, those who want to use it must subscribe to it.